CSho27/PowerUp/README.md

 *Not currently, but I hope to add that ability in the future*

 3. Will I be able to use the exported GameSaves on PS2 <br/>
-*Not currently, but I hope to give you the option in the future to either export game saves in Wii or PS2 format*
+*Not currently, but I hope to begin supporting Ps2 game saves starting with the next release*

 4. Will exported GameSaves work in the 2008 version of the game <br/>
 *No, the game saves will be in a different format.
 I will look into the possibility of supporting 2008 game saves in the future, but it may not be possible.*

 5. When will the full version be done? <br/>
-*Probably not until August or September 2022.
-I'm currently working on this alone and there's a lot of work left to do.*
+*Version 1 will likely be release in September or October 2022.
+I'm the only person working on the project and each feature takes quite a bit of time*

 6. Does PowerUp work on Mac? <br/>
 *There is a Mac version of the app as well.
 It should work just as well ad the windows one, but because I don't have a Mac to test it, there may be some unforseen bugs*